x10102/DisableWindowsExtensionWarning/README.md

 python3 patch.py [original DLL] [new DLL]
 ```

-Then take ownership of `windows.storage.dll` and replace it with the patched file.
+Then take ownership of `windows.storage.dll` and replace it with the patched file (You should probably be in safe mode).
 Make sure to change the owner back to `TrustedInstaller` and set the permissions exactly as they were originally after you're done.